Ballot bills introduced in the House of Commons since 1997Jump to full report >>

 See the Commons briefing on successful private Members’ bills since 1983 for a list of all bills introduced by backbench MPs that have received Royal Assent.

-For statistics on the number of public bills introduced and the number gaining Royal Assent, see the Commons briefing giving a summary of public bills introduced since 1983.
+For statistics on the number of public bills (including PMBs) introduced and the number gaining Royal Assent, see the Commons briefing giving a summary of public bills introduced since 1983.

 Peers are also able to introduce private members' bills.
 In 2014 the House of Lords agreed that, from the start of the 2015-16 session, a ballot should be held on the evening of State Opening to determine the order of introduction of private members' bills.
 The results of the Lords ballot are available on the Parliament website: